-The aggregate City contribution rate increased from FYE 2015 through FYE 2022 primarily due to investment losses and assumption changes that increased the UAL rate, including reductions in the discount rate over this period from 7.25% to 6.625%.
-Future aggregate City contribution rates are expected to be fairly level in the next few years due to the recognition of recent investment gains and losses offsetting each other, and then gradually decrease over time after that.
+The aggregate City contribution rate increased from FYE 2015 through FYE 2021 primarily due to investment losses and assumption changes that increased the UAL rate, including reductions in the discount rate over this period from 7.25% to 6.625%.
+Future aggregate City contribution rates are expected to gradually decrease over time.
 The gradual decrease in the total rate is driven by the projected gradual decrease in total normal cost rate as Tier 2 becomes a greater proportion of the active membership and the gradual decrease in UAL rate as payroll is expected to grow slightly faster than amortization payments (3.00% vs. 2.75%).
 After 2037, contribution rates are expected to drop more rapidly as some amortization layers are fully paid off.

 The following chart shows historical and projected member (purple bars) and City (gold bars) contribution amounts (assuming contributions throughout the year) compared to the projected amounts shown in the prior valuation.
-If all actuarial assumptions are exactly met, City contributions are expected to increase from \$216 million in FYE 2024 to approximately \$268 million in FYE 2037, before declining in FYE 2038 and onwards as portions of the UAL are paid off.
+If all actuarial assumptions are exactly met, City contributions are expected to increase from \$234 million in FYE 2025 to approximately \$280 million in FYE 2037, before declining in FYE 2038 and onwards as portions of the UAL are paid off.